I greet you this day,

 horizontal compression: the x-coordinate changes, the y-coordinate remains

 (4.)
-For all transformations that are vertical, the number is outside while for all transformations horizontal, the number is inside with x
+For all transformations that are vertical, the number is outside while for all transformations horizontal, the number is

 This is what I mean.
 Ask students to tell the similarities/differences in these functions